LivelyDismay/magnum-opus/faq.md

 ---

-### I randomly have god mode / I take no damage or rads / my stamina doesn't drain anymore.
+### I randomly have god mode / I take no damage or rads / my stamina doesn't drain anymore / VAFS isn't triggering when I press Q even though I followed the instructions to unbind VATS.
 What happened?

 Workshop Plus didn't uninitialize, apparently.
 Enter and exit workshop mode, that should fix it.
 Try not to open your Pipboy for a few seconds after exiting workshop mode.